SyntaxBreaker/image_hosting/README.md

 ## Setup
 #### Setup and start back-end
-`Move to server folder, then edit env.example file, change the name of env.example file to .env`
+`Move to the server folder, then edit the env.example file, and change the name of the env.example file to the .env`

 `npm install`

 `npm start`

 #### Setup and start front-end
-`Move to client folder, then edit env.example file, change the name of env.example file to .env`
+`Move to the client folder, then edit the env.example file, and change the name of the env.example file to the .env`

 `npm install`